MeVisLab/examples/mevislab.github.io/content/examples/howto.md

 In the rare case that a \*.py or \*.script file is provided, make sure to firstly follow the tutorials related to Macro modules and test cases.

 {{<alert class="warning" caption="Warning">}}
-The integration of Pythonscripts might not add a lot of value for someone that lacks the knowledge conveyed by the tutorials.
+The integration of Python scripts might not add a lot of value for someone that lacks the knowledge conveyed by the tutorials.
 {{</alert>}}